 3. Hold them accountable – Stars love that!
 Why?
 They want their results seen!

-HOW to put some if that in place:
+SO, here’s HOW to put some of that in place:

 The main thing is that you have to do it both Formally and Informally: